• Selling Mineral Rights

 You might own minerals that are held by production (HBP).
 A lease is only in effect until the last well is no longer producing, so operators try to keep an oil well producing - even if it only produces a couple of barrels of oil every so often.
 As long as the cost of operating the well is less than the revenue generated, it is in the operator's best interest to hold the lease.
 Unfortunately, this often means that another operator cannot drill a well on your tract of land.
 And if you leased multiple tracts of land in a single lease (a big mistake), then all of that land can be held by the production of a single well that is barely producing.

-The hot new shale plays, such as the Permian Basin, are struggling with < a href ="https://www.worldfinance.com/featured/poor-infrastructure-is-threatening-to-derail-the-us-shale-boom" target ="_blank">infrastructure constraints.
+The hot new shale plays, such as the Permian Basin, are struggling with infrastructure constraints.
 Oil can be trucked from the well site to a refinery, but natural gas must be transported via a pipeline.
 It often takes longer to lease and build pipelines than it does to drill and complete the wells.
-As a consequence, there are a lot of gas wells in the Permian that are either shut-in or the operators are flaring the gas.
-In the cause of shut-in wells, the mineral owners are not receiving royalty payments.
-Operators that are flaring the gas, are not paying royalties on what they flare.
+As a consequence, there are a lot of gas wells in the Permian that are either shut-in, or the operators are flaring the gas.
+In the case of shut-in wells, the mineral owners are not receiving royalty payments.
+Operators that are flaring the gas are not paying royalties on what they flare.

 Low Commodity Prices

-Ten years ago, we were concerned about peak oil, but thanks to technological developments in horizontal drilling and fracking, the United States is is no longer dependant on foreign oil.
-In fact, we are now exporting natural gas!
-The downside is that oil and gas prices have dropped significantly - especially natural gas, which is now selling around two dollars per mcf.
-The drone attack on a Saudi oil refinery that took 5 million bbl per day out of production had very little impact on oil prices.
-There is simply a lot more oil and gas than we need and the recent shale drilling slowdown is not helping.
+Ten years ago, we were concerned about peak oil, but thanks to technological developments in horizontal drilling and fracking, the United States is no longer fully dependent on foreign oil.
+In fact, we are now an exporter.
+Excessive drilling, combined with geopolitical situations, can lower oil and gas prices.
 Lower commodity prices translate to dramatically lower royalty checks.
 When the price of oil or gas drops too low, wells become uneconomical to operate and are plugged, releasing the lease.

 Unfavorable Political Climate